felsenlab/data-processing/README.md

 - What does each module do?
 	- Concise recap.
 This information is in the data description, but putting some lines here is helpful for end-users so they know the steps in the process

-### Additional considerations
-- [ ] Documentation
-- [ ] Debugging DLC
-	- [ ] Running on GPU
-- [ ] Add function for swap the DLC model
-- [ ] Why does DREAD13 have frame mismatch (extract_saccades.py)
-	- Find a few that throw this.
-	- See similarities between.
-	- See if there's a way to address this.
-- [ ] ~~Dump stim information
-- Not bother putting the stimulus metadata in.
-- [ ] Throw full LabJack traces into the results file.
-- Testing crystal's stuff
-- [ ] Average waveform - left waveforms in left blocks, right waveforms in right blocks

 - Talking w/ Anna and Crystal about how to use these things.